carolinebillyard/bioinformatics_thesis/README.md

 *.png
 *************************************
 Subsetted phylogenies annotated with their correlating ancestral genes
-      OR2_drer.png shows the distribution of ancestral genes found with Danio rerio seed sequences BLASTed against OR2 OR3_ggal.png shows the distribution of ancestral genes found with Gallus gallus seed sequences BLASTed against OR3
+      OR1_trub.png shows the distribution of ancestral genes found with Takifugu rubripes seed sequences BLASTed against OR1 OR2_drer.png shows the distribution of ancestral genes found with Danio rerio seed sequences BLASTed against OR2 OR3_ggal.png shows the distribution of ancestral genes found with Gallus gallus seed sequences BLASTed against OR3